Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

 * **Skiddie** _(Unhirable)_
   * Typically annoying individuals who contribute in DoS Attacks, purchase hacking software to cheat in games, and express their lackluster dominance in the hacking community.
   * Doesn't understand code, networking, web technology, or how anything works.
   * Relies solely on tools created by other hackers.
-I.E. MetaSploit, nmap, SQLmap, precompile RATs, etc.
+I.E. MetaSploit, nmap, SQLmap, precompiled RATs, etc.
   * Downloaded Tor and thinks they're the next Albert Einstein.
   * Often suffers from the Dunning Kruger effect.
 * **Newbie** _($30k - $50k)_